 (c) Work as a Class “CC” licensed intern.
 This internship is done at a licensed private investigative agency.

 The applicant for the Class “C” license must also pass an examination.
 This examination will cover those parts of Florida law that deal directly with the business practices of the private investigative industry and the legal responsibilities of the individuals and agencies that work in that industry (sections 493.6100 through 493.6203, and section 493.6301(5), Florida Statutes).
-A copy of Chapter 493 and the Private Investigator Handbook are included with this application package to assist applicants in preparing for the exam.
+A copy of Chapter 493 and the Private Investigator Handbook is included with this application package to assist applicants in preparing for the exam.

 (NOTE: This examination requirement, which took effect on January 1, 2008, also applies to individuals applying for the Class “M” Investigative & Security Agency Manager License, or a Class “MA” Private Investigative Agency Manager License).